 Partition coefficients are described as the concentration ratio of a chemical amidst the two media at equilibrium.
 The media can be gases such as air, liquids such as water or olive oil, or complex mixtures such as blood or other tissues.
 However, the partition coefficients of an uncharged solute in two different two-phase systems of identical Δw2, in general, are unequal.

-In stationary phase, the concentration of the solute is Cs,
+In the stationary phase, the concentration of the solute is Cs,

-In mobile phase, the concentration of the solute is Cm.
+In the mobile phase, the concentration of the solute is Cm.

 Partition Coefficient Problems

 Explained problems based on Partition Coefficient Formula Problems are provided below:

 Problem 1: The concentration of solute in the mobile phase is 5.00M and 7.00M in the stationary phase.
 Compute the partition coefficient Kd between water and hexane.